asiminah/asiminah.github.io/submenu/appliedlinalg.md

 **Quizzes:** There will be weekly quizzes.

 **Worksheets:** Worksheets will be posted on HuskyCT.
 There will be a worksheet for each section we cover that consists of basic problems, which you will be working on collaboratively with others during classtime.
 Worksheets are due on HuskyCT by 11:59pm on Monday of the following week and are graded for completion.
 Solutions will be posted on HuskyCT the following day.
+You should be able to finish the worksheets in the alloted class time, but if not then you will also have the weekend to work on them.

 **Homework:** There will be weekly homework on MyMathLab through HuskyCT.
 Each homework will be on the sections covered that week.